helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 We have seen that depending on the hardware of the hotspot, the Witness processing time is largely dependent on the packet signature.
 As the signature is delegated to an hardware ECC chip for most of the deployed hotspot, the processing time depends on the hardware solution soldered.
 Even if firmware can be improved, the current solution disqualifies certain hardware whatever is the hotspot owner's efforts.
+See Appendix about Manufacturer ECC impact on global timing.
 More generally speaking, it disqualifies lower-end hardware like light-hotspots based on micro-controllers.
-This is nonsense as these hardware have a better fit for stability, long-life, energy saving, lower cost, and should be privileged.
+This is nonsense as these hardware have a better fit for stability, long-life, energy saving, lower cost, and should be privileged long term.
-The Peoples Network must be accessible to anyone and not be a competition of micro-seconds optimization limited to a small group of experts.
+The Peoples Network must be accessible to anyone and not be a competition of miliseconds optimization limited to a small group of experts.

 The witness response time is not representative of the data packet processing.
 Witness response time does not have any constraint of time.
 Witnesses are processed by Oracle, and response time depends on the Oracle localization, associated with the network path to reach that Oracle.
 Response time can differ from a Witness to another Witness, the absolute response time is not a good way to measure a performance responding to the LoRaWAN timing constraints.
+The witness process differ from the packet process, Appendix details these two processes.

 As for a given witness, the Hotspots from a similar area will report it to the same Oracle, we can consider a response time window starting from the first witness received by the Oracle as a viable solution to eliminate the variable offset timing and to eliminate hotspot that are really slower and can cause a problem for data processing.

-# Detailed Explanation
+# Rationale and Alternatives

 This HIP proposes to select a valid witness from the ones arriving in a time window of MAX_WITNESS_WAIT_WINDOW_MS starting from the first received witness by the Oracle.